1.1.P.412 Principal carer

 - when deciding whether a child is still in a person's care for any purpose OTHER than the definition of principal carer.

-Example: The parents of the child are separated and the child is normally cared for by Parent A (who is receiving NSA).
-Parent A is hospitalised for 7 weeks and the child is cared for by Parent B. Parent B lodges a claim for NSA (with child) rate and FTB and seeks to be recognised as a principal carer.
+Example: The parents of the child are separated and the child is normally cared for by Parent A (who is receiving JSP).
+Parent A is hospitalised for 7 weeks and the child is cared for by Parent B. Parent B lodges a claim for JSP (with child) rate and FTB and seeks to be recognised as a principal carer.

 Principal carer during a temporary absence of more than 8 weeks